dariocazzani/CarND-MPC-Project/README.md

 In order to choose the right length I had to take into consideration that the longer the horizon the more computational expensive the control process become.
 This is clear if we look at the equation that defines `T`: `T = N * dt`.
-Therefore the longer the horizon, given a define `dt`, the more the number of steps increases, meaning that we will have more actuations to compute
+Therefore the longer the horizon, given a define `dt`, the more the number of steps increases, meaning that we will have more actuations to compute.

-It was possible to drive aroung the track with an horizon of 1 seconds, but - because it's better to be safe than sorry on the road - I increased it to 1.5 seconds.
+It was possible to drive around the track with an horizon of 1 seconds, but - because it's better to be safe than sorry on the road - I increased it to 1.5 seconds.

 #### The number of time steps - `N`